ahimes9/DS4002_GroupWork/Project_2/README.md

 from tensorflow import keras
 from tensorflow.keras import layers from tensorflow.keras.models import Sequential
 ```

 ### Usage of the Code
+Load data into a Jupyter Notebook and execute the code chunk-by-chunk.

 ### Data Dictionary